S. 439, H. 1555: An Act to Ensure Continued Humane Animal Care and Support Family Farms in Massachusetts

 Why do we need this bill?

 Farm animals deserve, at least, the opportunity to move about naturally.
-By prohibiting gestation crates for breeding pigs and veal crates for calves, lawmakers will, keep factory farms out of the Commonwealth and build consumer trust thereby protecting our Massachusetts brand of agriculture.
-The bill also levels the playing field for our humane-minded family farmers who refuse to take short-cuts when it comes to animal husbandry.
+By prohibiting gestation crates for breeding pigs and veal crates for calves, lawmakers will prohibit some of the worst forms of farm animal confinement, build consumer trust, and help to protect Massachusetts' public health.

 Who supports this bill?